ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Quality assurance (QA) engineer**: QA engineers are responsible for testing software to ensure that it is of high quality and free of defects.
 They may design and execute test plans, write and maintain test cases, and report and track defects.

-- **Data scientist**: Data scientists are responsible for analyzing and interpreting large datasets in order to uncover trends, patterns, and insights.
+- **Data scientist**: Data scientists are responsible for analyzing and interpreting large datasets to uncover trends, patterns, and insights.
 They may use a variety of tools and techniques, including machine learning algorithms, to analyze data and draw conclusions.

 - **Systems analyst**: Systems analysts are responsible for analyzing the needs of an organization and designing solutions that can help the organization achieve its goals.
 They may work on a variety of projects, including process improvement, data analysis, and system integration.